mlnotes2718/VSCode-dev-container/README.md

 └── # You can place any development project or git repository in this folder.
 ```

-All the docker related files and the shell scripts are contained in the folder .devcontainer.
+All the docker related files and the shell scripts are contained in the folder `.devcontainer`

 ## Installation Steps

 1. Run your docker app.

-2. Open a terminal and navigate to this folder `vscode-dev-container`.
+2. Open a terminal and navigate to this folder `vscode-dev-container`

-3. Copy the folder `dev` to your local drive e.g. `cp dev /Users/your_path/`
+3. Copy the folder `dev` to your local drive e.g. `cp -R dev/ /Users/your_path/dev`

 ```bash
 cp -R source_folder destination_folder